Wyamio/Wyam.Web/input/docs/usage/command-line.md

 To activate the preview server, use the `-p` or `--preview` argument.
 This will make the site available on a URL like `http://localhost:5080`.
 If you prefer a different port, add that after the preview argument.
 This will cause the Wyam process to remain open in your console until you hit a key to exit.

-You can also change where the preview server pulls files from with the `--preview-root` argument.
+You can change where the preview server pulls files from with the `--preview-root` argument.

+You can serve files under a virtual directory with the `--virtual-dir` option.
+This will make all of files on disk appear as if they were under the specified path on the web server.
+Requesting any resources or pages outside of this virtual directory will result in 404 Not Found errors.

 # File Watching